jwnichols3/aws-immersion-ml-public/README.md

 Note: if you are running this workshop on your own, please see the [Self Paced Instructions](README-SELFPACED.md).

+## Things to Know

+* [Juypter Notebooks](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) - This will be used in the KubeFlow labs and is an optional interface.
+* [JuypterLab](https://codingclubuc3m.rbind.io/post/2019-05-08/) - This is the recommended way to run the SageMaker labs.
+The multi-window capability makes the labs easier to run.

 ## First Steps

 1. Login to your AWS Account using the supplied method.